 Meet the Team

 Stuart became aware of the needs of Moldova’s orphans in 2005 through a partnership between Sweet Sleep and EMI CMG, where he served as Director of Inventory Management for ten years.
-The following year, Stuart took his first trip to Moldova and his passionate advocacy for orphaned and abandoned children deepened.
+The following year, Stuart took his first trip to Moldova and his passionate advocacy for orphaned and vulnerable children deepened.
+He also played a crucial role in expanding Sweet Sleep’s ministry into Uganda in 2009.

-Stuart served as the first Chairman of Sweet Sleep’s Board of Directors before joining the Sweet Sleep executive staff.
-He has been pivotal in moving the ministry into Haiti and Uganda, and in more than doubling Sweet Sleep’s beds delivery capacity over three years.
+Stuart served as the first Chairman of Sweet Sleep’s Board of Directors in 2007 before joining the Sweet Sleep executive staff in 2008.
+Stuart was named Executive Director in 2018.

 National Director of Uganda